 CURRENCY: Our monetary unit the Great Britain Pound.
 At the time of writing, one pound is equal to approximately 1.3 US dollars.
 To give you an idea of how much you need, have a look at the Currency Converter to see how far your money goes.

 GETTING AROUND SCOTLAND: All the Scotland travel information you need for getting around the country, with links to rail, bus and ferry travel, and everything you need to know about driving here.
 See the Travelling In Scotland page for more info.

 SCOTTISH WEATHER: Your Scotland travel information would not be complete without a mention of the Weather.
 The good news is that we are not known for hurricanes, earthquakes or monsoons, so the Scottish weather is not too extreme.

 On the downside, it can be changeable, with dry spells and rainfall, and you could even experience four seasons in one day.
-A T-Shirt, umbrella, and a bag containing a hat, scarf, gloves, three fur coats, a snorkel and flippers should do the trick.
+A T-shirt, sunglasses, umbrella, and a bag containing a hat, scarf, gloves, 3 fur coats, a snorkel and flippers should do the trick.

 (Just kidding, it’s not THAT bad).
-See the Four day weather forecast, to check conditions for your destination and arrival date, so you know what to expect.
+Have a look at the Four Day Weather Forecast, to check conditions for your destination and arrival date, so you know what to expect.

 THE SCOTTISH MIDGE: A good follow-on from the weather this one.
 Midges are tiny flying insects, more often called “the Highland Midge”, persistent little creatures, (like mosquitos, but not as bad) found in swarms mostly in the north and west of Scotland.
 They love damp conditions and you’ll most likely get them at dusk and at dawn.

 Now don’t think I’m a chauvinist, but the ones who bite are the females, because they can only lay eggs after they’ve had a meal consisting of blood.
 THAT’S YOU!

 The good news is that you can buy a repellent from the pharmacist.
 Rest assured, the midges are not at all harmful, they’re just plain annoying.